Jun Sung Ahn: Early life

 Ahn was born in South Korea and moved to West Windsor, New Jersey in the third grade of elementary school.
 He started playing classical violin in fifth grade, performing in competitions and recitals.
 He said he chose the violin because it was versatile and its sounds and characteristics matched his personality.
 He also stated on Ryan Higa's podcast, Off The Pill, that his childhood friend, Harrison, was also a reason why he picked violin as an instrument.
 Harrison would play violin during their play dates, which sparked enough jealousy in Ahn to ask his mother about lessons.
 He looks up to his sister as an influence and said, "She is the smartest, most caring, silly person I know, and I always strive to be just like her."
 He said he had a phase in middle school when he admired his mother's cooking and watched the cooking channel after school, thinking that he would like to be a chef, and enjoys making her spaghetti aglio e olio and his favorite kimchi soup.
 He describes his father as "the best father, mentor, role model, friend" and his "#1 fan".

-Later at college, although he majored in radio/TV/film, and not music, he still joined Northwestern University's orchestra and participated in the Asian-concentrated dance crew, 'Refresh'.
+Later in college, despite majoring in radio/TV/film, and not music, he joined Northwestern University's orchestra and participated in the Asian-concentrated dance crew, 'Refresh'.
 By his sophomore year in 2012, he no longer studied violin formally, but continued to play, and described himself as a mediocre pianist and a beginning guitarist.